yuekaizhang/dynamo/docs/architecture/load_planner.md

 This document covers load-based planner in `examples/llm/components/planner.py`.

+> [!WARNING]
+> Bare metal deployment with local connector is deprecated.
+The only option to deploy load-based planner is via k8s.
+We will update the examples in this document soon.

 ## Load-based Scaling Up/Down Prefill/Decode Workers

 To adjust the number of prefill/decode workers, planner monitors the following metrics: